romelt777/tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.
+The application automatically renders new tweets and saves them to MongoDB database.
+All tweets are displayed in reverse chronological order.
+For tweets with a very long word, users are able to horizontal scroll to view.

 ## Dependencies